hphelion/documentation/cli.unix.object-storage.md

 ##Migration## {#Migration}

-The Unix CLI has the ability to migration files from one account to another.
-The account may be another HP Cloud Services account or an account from another provider such as AWS, Google, or Rackspace.
-If the provider is not HP for the other account, use the -p option to the account:setup command to create the account.
+You can use the `migrate` command to migrate files from one account to another.
+The source account may be another HP Cloud Services account or an account from another provider such as AWS, Google, or Rackspace.
+If the provider is not HP for the other account, use the `-p` option of the `account:setup` command to create the account.

-Once the account is setup, use the migrate command and specify the source account, source container (or object), and destination.
-The destination is a destination in the default account.
-This command works similar to the copy command in it supports recursive copy and regular expressions:
+Once the account is set up, use the migrate command and specify the source account, source container (or object), and destination.
+The destination is a destination in the default account.  `migrate` works similarly to the copy command in that it supports recursive copy and regular expressions:

     $ hpcloud migrate aws :lucas :disney
     chewy.htm:  100% |ooooooooooooooooooooooooooooooooooooo| Time: 00:00:00